 Eyebrow microblading is similar to a tattoo.
 However, it is semi permanent and uses manual ink insertion compared to a machine.
 The ink does not go as deep under the layers of skin.
 During the process the technician uses a special microblading pen to draw on individual hair strokes one by one.
 It is a meticulous process that can take up to two hours to complete.
 During the first 30-45 minutes the technician uses a special tool and pencil to draw where your eyebrows should be in relation to your eye bone structure.
 Therefore, each persons eyebrow is specifically tailored to their face shape and bone structure.
 The next hour is spent microblading the individual hairs.

 Before the technician begins she may or may not apply a topical numbing cream.
 I did not have numbing cream for the first pass and the pain was extremely minimal.
+My friend was telling me about this part and it was a little bit more painful for her but still not something that would make you feel uncomfortable.
+She had hers done at Bay Area microblading.

 Does Everyone Get the Same Color?